student working on a group project

 Two Dual Degree Options Available

-Master of Actuarial Science and M.S. in Quantitative Risk Analysis and Management
+Actuarial Science Concentration, MBA and MS in Quantitative Risk Analysis and Management

 This program serves the growing need for graduates who 1) have solid quantitative skills in both actuarial risk modeling and financial risk modeling, and 2) understand business contexts and possess the necessary communication skills for solving complex risk issues.

-Master of Actuarial Science and M.S. in Data Science and Analytics
+Actuarial Science Concentration, MBA and MS in Data Science and Analytics

 This program allows students to differentiate themselves from the competition by anticipating the rapidly emerging needs to fuse data science with actuarial science.